-4.5.1 Of measures set out in Table 4-2, it is not proposed that the three listed below (Measures 1, 7 and 8) are progressed for the following reasons:
+4.5.1 Of measures set out in Table 4-2, it is not proposed that the two listed below (Measures 1 and 8) are progressed for the following reasons:

 Measure 1.
 Planting hazel, oak, holly and birch within the SAC (in general).
 The SAC habitat in the study area is largely upland oak-birch woodland, including stands of hazel groves, with acidic sandy soils and an assumed seed bank.
 It could, therefore, support acidic oak woodland through good management without planting.
-Consequently, planting may not add to the qualifying status of the SAC, with one main exception (also see paragraph 4.6.3 below).
+Consequently, planting may not add to the qualifying status of the SAC (but see paragraph 4.6.3 below).